-Microsoft Azure Active Directory, commonly known as Azure AD, is a system in Microsoft Azure that enables identity management to configure user and group access to services and resources.
+Microsoft Azure Active Directory (now Microsoft Entra ID), commonly known as Azure AD, is a system in Microsoft Azure that enables identity management to configure user and group access to services and resources.
 With deviceTRUST Contextual Security, administrators now have a powerful new way to enforce all security, compliance and regulatory requirements securely and intelligently for Azure AD connected devices when accessing on-premises or cloud resources.

 With the ever-increasing dynamic and mobile use of digital workspaces and their local and cloud resources, you need an IT security solution that does more than control access based on the user’s group membership in accordance with the specifications.
 Instead, it is necessary today to fully consider the context of access in addition to the user and their group memberships.